-- You have a lot of money in the bank, but no job (think investor, retiree, trust-fund baby, newly single, etc.)
+- You have a lot of money, but no job (think investor, retiree, trust-fund baby, newly single, etc.)

-- You are a full-time student and do not work
+- You are a full-time student or retiree and do not work

 Or, you can simply hire a guarantor.
-Insurent—accepted at over 2,600 NYC buildings representing over 375,000 rental units (and more in New Jersey, Chicago, Boston, and Washington D.C.)—will guarantee your lease at an average cost of about 80 to 85 percent of a month’s rent if you have US credit and 110 percent of one month's rent if you are foreign with no U.S. credit.
+Insurent—accepted in around 3,500 NYC buildings representing over 400,000 rental units (and more in New Jersey, Chicago, Boston, and Washington D.C.)—will guarantee your lease for an average of between 65 and 85 percent of a month's rent if you have US credit and around a month's rent if you are foreign with no U.S. credit.

 Here are some scenarios in which Insurent can save the day and get you that apartment:

 - You have good (not necessarily perfect) credit and earn at least 27.5 times the monthly rent (that’s $82,500/year—not $120,000—for that $3,000 one-bedroom)